Lupus590/CARPG_-_An_RPG_Engine/notes/equipment.md

 * chest
 * back
 * waist
-* (the following are seperate for left an right, but only have one entry)
+* (the following are separate for left an right, but only have one entry)
 * hand
  * wrist
  * finger x5
-* forarm
+* forearm
 * shoulder
 * upper arm
 * foot